coffee2code/blog-time/readme.txt

 1. Install via the built-in WordPress plugin installer or download and unzip `blog-time.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
 1. Activate the plugin through the 'Plugins' admin menu in WordPress
-1. Optionally use the 'Blog Time' widget or the template tag `c2c_blog_time()` in a theme template file to display the blog's time at the time of the page's rendering.
+1. Optional: Use the 'Blog Time' widget or the template tag `c2c_blog_time()` in a theme template file to display the blog's time at the time of the page's rendering.

 == Frequently Asked Questions ==

 = How do I customize the format of the time string? =

 The widget and template tag allow you specify a time format directly.
-The default value for the time format, and the one used by the display of the blog time in the static admin widget, can be overridden by adding a filter to 'c2c_blog_time_format' and returning the desired time format.
+The default value for the time format, and the one used by the display of the blog time in the static admin widget, can be overridden by hooking the ``c2c_blog_time_format`` filter and returning the desired time format.
 See https://www.php.net/manual/en/datetime.format.php for more information regarding the time format.

 = Why is the time not changing in the sidebar widget? =